Yehan20/Yehan20/README.md

 ### Nice to Meet You

 - 🔭 I’m currently Looking for an Internship or a Trainee job
-- 🌱 I’m currently learning React and Fire base
+- 🌱 I’m currently learning React and Fire base and laravel
 - 💬 Ask me about Java Script
 -  📫 Get in Touch: yehansk15@gmail.com
 -  👯 I’m looking to Open Source Projects